lanre-OG/Static-Analysis-Lab/README.md

  * Map to a weakness only
  * Do Not Map to Views or Categories
  * Map to the lowest abstraction level possible

+ #### Suggested CWE Mapping Approach

+ Over the course of this independent study, we came up with an approach that aids the systematic mapping of tools output to CWE's in a repeatable and computable way.
+The blow five step approach is being proposed.